When to enroll in Medicare

 The way you pay for care is different with Medicare Advantage than with Original Medicare — your costs may be lower, with set copays and a maximum out-of-pocket limit.

 If you want prescription drug coverage, you can either:

 - Keep Original Medicare and enroll in a stand-alone Part D plan as additional coverage

 - Enroll in a Medicare Advantage plan (Part C) that includes Part D coverage

 Note: You may have to pay an ongoing late enrollment penalty if you enroll in Part D after your initial enrollment period.

 Enrolling in a Kaiser Permanente Medicare Advantage plan

-Moving your current coverage to a Kaiser Permanente Medicare health plan is hassle-free.
-You’ll enjoy high-quality care and predictable costs.
+When you move your coverage to a Kaiser Permanente Medicare Advantage plan, you’ll enjoy high-quality care and predictable costs.
 Learn more about the benefits of a Kaiser Permanente Medicare Advantage plan.
 Then, compare our Medicare Advantage plans side by side and find the one that fits your needs.
 When you’re ready to sign up, have your Medicare card handy.

 When you enroll in a Kaiser Permanente Medicare Advantage plan, you can also sign up for optional benefits like vision, hearing, and dental services with Advantage Plus.

 Note: If you bought your current plan through a health benefit exchange, be sure to cancel it once your Medicare health plan is confirmed.
 Otherwise, you’ll be billed for both plans.